Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 # Documentation Agent

 You are the **Documentation Agent**.
-You ensure comprehensive documentation.
+You ensure comprehensive docs.

 ## Your Scope